 In the first weekend of April 2016, DARE will write history when they will launch the first actively stabilized rocket of the society.

-The Advanced Control Team (ACT) started in September 2013 during the DARE Minor, when 12 engineering students modified an existing DARE rocket and equipped it with a Stability Augmentation System (SAS), which resulted into a rocket which is actively stabilized, named the V7S.
+The Advanced Control Team (ACT) started in September 2013 during the the minor 2013/14, requested by DARE, when 12 engineering students modified an existing DARE rocket and equipped it with a Stability Augmentation System (SAS), which resulted into a rocket which is actively stabilized, named the V7S.
 After the minor only 3 members continued the project, to work towards its first launch.
 The current team consists now of engineering students who are dedicated to: flight trajectory simulations, flight control software, electrical design, mechanical design, and aerodynamic design.
 This unique configuration of the team is essential to guarantee the success of such a complex rocket design.

 Data analysis of the launch of Stratos II+ last October has shown that an active stabilization system can have a beneficial effect on the altitude that can be reached.
 For this reason, it is one of the key technologies that are developed within DARE.